makccr/pyt/README.md

 </a>

 # Polybar YouTube Module
 This is a module, and a python script that enables users to place the YouTube subscriber count for any YouTube channel into their polybar configuration.
-The module requires a [YouTube API key](https://developers.google.com/youtube/v3/getting-started), additional instructions for which are included below.

 <p align="center">
 <img src="https://github.com/makccr/pyt/blob/master/shot.png">